Clustering Airbnb Reviews

 \subsection{Variational Approximation}

-\citet{jaakkola00} introduced a variational approximation for the predictive likelihood in a Bayesian logistic regression model and also briefly considered the ``dual'' problem, which is closely related to the latent trait model.
-It obtains a closed form approximation to the posterior distribution of the parameters within a Bayesian framework.
-Their method is based on a lower bound variational approximation of the logistic function
+\citet{jaakkola00} introduce a variational approximation for the predictive likelihood in a Bayesian logistic regression model and also briefly consider the ``dual'' problem, which is closely related to the latent trait model.
+Their method obtains a closed form approximation of the posterior distribution of the parameters within a Bayesian framework, and is based on a lower bound variational approximation of the logistic function